prolonged sitting

 • If you typically take the elevator, take the stairs instead.

-• You could try walking in place while watching TV or moving the treadmill to the room with the television set.
+• When watching TV, try walking in place or move the treadmill to the room with the television set in it.

 • At the office (or your home office), consider trying a standing desk for at least part of your workday.